daveseah/urldump/README.md

 # URLDUMP

-This is a utility that will scan a directory full of .url (Windows) and .webloc (MacOS) shortcut files and produce a Markdown-formatted listing.
+This is a utility that scans a directory for .url (Windows) and .webloc (MacOS) shortcut files and produce a Markdown-formatted listing.
 I have a folder full of these that I'd like to scan and organize.

-The utility is written as a NodeJS program on OS X El Capitan.
-It may work on Windows systems with NodeJS installed.
+The utility is written as a NodeJS utility that installs to your command path via NPM.

 ## Installing

 If you don't have Node, install it.
 Then clone this repo.
+Issue the following commands.
 ```
 > cd urldump
 > npm install
 > npm link
 ```
-The last command will install urldump as a global command.
-If you need to delete it and `npm unlink` fails, go to `usr/local/bin/` and delete the `urldump@` symlink there.
+The `npm link` command installs urldump as a global command.
+(Mac) If you need to delete it and `npm unlink` fails, go to `usr/local/bin/` and delete the `urldump@` symlink there.

 ## Using